tintinker/challenge-medical-triage/README.md

 ## Core Tasks

-1. Design a lightweight system to compare performance of different prompts or models (output: csv with columns: prompt, model, accuracy)
+1. Design a lightweight system to compare performance of different prompts or models (output: json or csv with columns: prompt, model, accuracy)
 2. Use prompt engineering to increase the accuracy on `analyze_case()`
 3. Output a confusion matrix.
 Identify which misclassification is the most dangerous.